givemepower8/Phaser3Practices/docs/COC.md

 Depending on your opponent's base, you can choose using air troop or ground troop.
 If your target's air defense is weak, prefer air attack.
 Otherwise, prefer ground attack.

 Always try to lure the CC troop out first.
 Lure the CC troops to corner, and drop poison spell and deploy 6 to 8 archers circle around to kill CC troops.
 Circle will make the CC troop stay in the poison longer.
+But if valkyrie is the CC troop, it's hard to circle around as they move and attack fast, drop a high HP troop like Pekka or Giant in the circle to absorb the damage.

 The following strategy may vary: